ModelOriented/DALEXtra/README.md

     devtools::install_github("ModelOriented/DALEXtra")

-Package `reticulate` will be downloaded along with `DALEXtra` but if you seek for it’s latests version it can be downloaded here
+Package `reticulate` will be downloaded along with `DALEXtra` but if you seek for it’s latest version it can be downloaded here

     devtools::install_github("rstudio/reticulate")